cobwebch/svconnector_sql/Documentation/Developer/Index.rst

    $registry = GeneralUtility::makeInstance(\Cobweb\Svconnector\Registry\ConnectorRegistry::class);
    $connector = $registry->getServiceForType('sql', $parameters);

-An additional step could be to check if the service is indeed available, by calling :php:`$connector->isAvailable()`, although - in this particular case - the SQL connector service is always available.

 The next step is simply to call the appropriate method from the API depending on which format you want to have in return.
 For a PHP array: